Learning to Compute Gr\"obner Bases: Related Work

 \paragraph{Transformers for mathematics.}

 Recent studies have revealed that Transformers can be used for mathematical reasoning and symbolic computation.
-The training only requires samples (i.e., problem--solution pairs), and no explicit mathematical procedures need to be specified. \citet{lample2019deep} presented the first study that uses Transformers for mathematical problems.
-They showed that Transformers can learn symbolic integration and differential equation solving with training with sufficiently many and diverse samples.
-Since then, Transformers have been applied to checking local stability and controllability of differential equations~\citep{charton2021learning}, polynomial simplification~\citep{agarwal2021analyzing}, linear algebra~\citep{charton2022linear,charton2022what}, symbolic regression~\citep{biggio2021neural,kamienny2022endtoend,dascoli2022deep,kamienny2023deep}, and attacking the LWE cryptography~\cite{wenger2022salsa,li2023salsa} . \citet{saxton2018analysing} provided comprehensive experiments over various mathematical tasks.
+The training only requires samples (i.e., problem--solution pairs), and no explicit mathematical procedures need to be specified.
+In \citep{lample2020deep}, the first study that uses Transformers for mathematical problems is presented.
+It showed that Transformers can learn symbolic integration and differential equation solving with training with sufficiently many and diverse samples.
+Since then, Transformers have been applied to checking local stability and controllability of differential equations~\citep{charton2021learning}, polynomial simplification~\citep{agarwal2021analyzing}, linear algebra~\citep{charton2022linear,charton2022what}, symbolic regression~\citep{biggio2021neural,kamienny2022endtoend,dascoli2022deep,kamienny2023deep}, Lyapunov function design~\citep{alfarano2024global} and attacking the LWE cryptography~\citep{wenger2022salsa,li2023salsa}.
+In~\citep{saxton2019analysing}, comprehensive experiments over various mathematical tasks are provided.
 In contrast to the aforementioned studies, we found that \gb basis computation, an NP-hard problem, even has an algebraic challenge in the dataset generation.
-This paper introduces unexplored algebraic problems and provides an efficient algorithm for a special but important case (i.e., zero-dimensional ideals), thereby realizing an experimental validation of the learning of \gb basis computation.
+This paper introduces unexplored algebraic problems and provides an efficient algorithm for a special but important case (i.e., 0-dimensional ideals), thereby realizing an experimental validation of the learning of \gb basis computation.